We’re done with the basics of handling data in R. Now we want to know

 Alternatively, you can type the package’s name and hit Tab.
 This

-auto-completes the package’s name, adds two colons (::) and then shows
+auto-completes the package’s name, adds two colons (::

 the list of available functions for that package.
 The double colon trick